 What is electronic shifting?

 The advances of modern technology have realised their full potential in the electronically shifting gears of modern mountain and road bikes.
 Well, that might be a little of an overstatement, but the systems are still superb, providing crisp, fast, wireless shifting.
 Again, the big three manufacturers all provide their own systems.
-Shimano produce the Di2 system, Campagnolo’s electronic shifting range is called Super Record EPS, while Sram have developed the Red eTap cable-free gear changer.
+Shimano produce the Di2 system, Campagnolo’s electronic shifting range is called EPS, while in 2019 SRAM launched its latest system - AXS.

 In addition to smoother operation, electronic shifting also gives you the ability to jump through multiple gears at once.
 They also provide connectivity to cycling computers like Garmin, so you can see which gear you are in on screen.
 The ability to place shifters at multiple locations on the handlebars is also a big plus, especially for time-trailing where every micro-second counts.